Limits of combinatorial patchworking: Families of maximal T-curves

 \begin{lemma} Suppose that passing from $(\cT,\sigma)$ to $(\cT',\sigma)$ is a bridge flip.
 Then the T-curves $\cC(\cT,\sigma)$ and $\cC(\cT',\sigma)$ agree in exactly three quadrants. \end{lemma}

-Here and below we use the notation $u \sim v$ to indicate a pair of nodes which are adjacent in a graph.
+Here and below, we use the notation $u \sim v$ to indicate a pair of nodes that are adjacent in a graph.

 \begin{proof} Let $(t,u,v,w)$ be a circuit as above such that the adjacent pairs are $u\sim v$ in $\cT$ and $t \sim w$ in $\cT'$, respectively.
-Without loss of generality we may assume $\sigma(t)=\sigma(w)\neq\sigma(u)=\sigma(v)$ as in Figure~\ref{fig:bridge_flip_a}.
+Without loss of generality, we may assume $\sigma(t)=\sigma(w)\neq\sigma(u)=\sigma(v)$ as in Figure~\ref{fig:bridge_flip_a}.
 Otherwise, we choose an equivalent sign distribution.

-We define the \emph{parity form} of a point $(i,j)\in A$ as the vector in $\GF{2}^2$ obtained from $(i,j)$ by reducing both coefficients modulo two.
-The four vertices $t,u,v,w$ realize the four possible parity forms, because any two of them are adjacent in the unimodular triangulations $\cT$ or $\cT'$.
-Observe that the line segment between two lattice points of the same parity form contains another lattice point.
+Recall that the parity of a point $(i,j)\in A$ is the vector in $\GF{2}^2$ obtained from $(i,j)$ by reducing both coordinates modulo two.
+The four vertices $t,u,v,w$ realize the four possible parities, because any two of them are adjacent in the unimodular triangulations $\cT$ or $\cT'$.
+Observe that the line segment between two lattice points of the same parity contains another lattice point.

-A point $p$ has a different sign from its reflection at the $y$-axis if and only if its parity pair is $10$ or $11$; the analogous statement holds for reflection at the $x$-axis.
-Therefore in each quadrant, exactly two of the reflections of the vertices $t,u,v,w$ have a sign which is different from the sign of the original vertices.
-The unique point with parity type $00$ propagates its sign to every quadrant.
+A point $p$ has a different sign from its reflection at the $y$-axis if and only if its parity is $(1,0)$ or $(1,1)$; the analogous statement holds for reflection at the $x$-axis.
+Therefore, in each quadrant, exactly two of the reflections of the vertices $t,u,v,w$ have signs different from those of their respective original vertices.
+The unique point with parity $(0,0)$ propagates its sign to every quadrant.
 So there are exactly three remaining possibilities for two signs to change.
 Each quadrant corresponds to exactly one of these possibilities.

 We infer that in every quadrant the quadrangle corresponding to $(t,u,v,w)$ has an even number of vertices with a given sign.
 Consequently, $\sigma(t)=\sigma(w)\neq\sigma(u)=\sigma(v)$ only holds in the positive quadrant; see Figure~\ref{fig:bridge_flip}.
-In the remaining three quadrants the T-curves coincide.
-The curve changes combinatorially in the positive quadrant, and the topology may change or not. \end{proof}
+In the remaining three quadrants, the T-curves coincide.
+The curve changes combinatorially in the positive quadrant, and the topology may or may not change. \end{proof}

-Lemma~\ref{lem:bridge-flip-quadrants} limits the extent of how much the topology can be changed by one bridge flip.
+Lemma~\ref{lem:bridge-flip-quadrants} limits the extent to which one bridge flip can change the topology.
 Our second observation states that something is bound to happen anyway.
 Recall from Section~\ref{subsec:regions-nesting} that two ambient isotopic patchworked curves $\cC(\cT,\sigma)$ and $\cC(\cT',\sigma')$ are root isotopic if there is a vertex in $A^\diamond/{\equiv}$ which for both curves lies in the respective root region.